Scientists have delved into the Y chromosome of horses in unprecedented detail, revealing some remarkable insights into sire lines over the centuries.

 “In addition to two previously characterised haplogroups, one observed in Arabian/Coldblooded and the other in Turkoman/Thoroughbred horses, we uncovered a third haplogroup containing Iberian lines and a North African Barb Horse.”

-They detected two early splits in the males lines, one separating the Przewalski’s from modern domestic horses and the other between Western and Asian haplotypes.
+They detected two early splits in the male lines, one separating the Przewalski’s from modern domestic horses and the other between Western and Asian haplotypes.

 They also observed two recent consecutive radiations, one encompassing all non-Asian domestic horses with the deepest branch leading to the Shetland Pony and the North Swedish Draft Horses, followed by the more recent crown radiation.